 The prevalence of international arbitration is increasing with the globalisation of New Zealand’s economy, as greater numbers of New Zealand companies and offshore counterparties sign contracts containing arbitration clauses.
 Nevertheless, in practice, many arbitrations reflect a hybrid culture incorporating elements of domestic court practice as well as international arbitration best practice.
 This culture is evolving as documents such as the IBA Rules on the Taking of Evidence in International Commercial Arbitrations (the IBA Rules) become increasingly widely known.

-New Zealand has a local arbitration institution, the New Zealand Dispute Resolution Centre, which offers a variety of arbitration rules.
+New Zealand has a local arbitration institution, the New Zealand Dispute Resolution Centre (the Centre), which offers a variety of arbitration rules.
+In October 2014, the Centre released a new set of international arbitration rules.
 The most popular international institutional rules are those of the International Chamber of Commerce and the Singapore International Arbitration Centre.

 The role of the courts

 One of the purposes of the Act is to ‘redefine and clarify the limits of judicial review of the arbitral process and arbitral awards’.
 The starting point in considering the role of the New Zealand courts with respect to arbitrations is article 5 of schedule 1: ‘In matters governed by this Schedule, no court shall intervene except where so provided in this Schedule.’